ewdhp/viewpath/README.md

 # Dynamic View Navigation System

 This project is a dynamic view navigation system built with Vue.js and Motoko, managed by DFX.
-It allows for the dynamic rendering of components based on user interactions and navigation paths. **This documentation is provided in English.**
+It allows for the dynamic rendering of components based on user interactions and navigation paths.

 You can add any number of components and arrange them with CSS, add HTML as a notification, inject JavaScript code, or add an entire view to each node.
 The views are stored in a tree structure, but you can navigate as if it were a network of proxy views.